 This is not how investigations are supposed to be run.

-And in that letter, Sean, you'll see there's pictures with FBI agents at the link campus where Professor Mifsud teaches at.
+And in that letter, Sean, you'll see there's pictures with FBI agents at the Link campus where Professor Mifsud teaches at.

-Uh we want to know every document that these agencies have related to MIFSU, because if he is in fact a Russian agent, this would be one of the biggest intelligence scandals for not only the United States, but also our allies like the Italians and the Brits and others, because if MifSod is a Russian agent, he would know all kinds of our intelligence uh agents throughout the globe.
+So we asked the question, and I'll just get to the, I'll sum it up like this, we want to know every document that these agencies have related to Mifsud, because if he is in fact a Russian agent, this would be one of the biggest intelligence scandals for not only the United States, but also our allies like the Italians and the Brits and others.

 So we ask those questions.

-We want those documents, we're giving them a week.
+We're giving them a week.

-Do you believe that the FBI had all of these sources out to entrap people from the Trump campaign so that they could claim that there was a conspiracy that Donald Trump was colluding with the Russians?
+Do you believe that the FBI had all of these sources out to entrap people from the Trump campaign so that they could claim that there was a conspiracy, that Donald Trump was colluding with the Russians?

 Well, remember what I said on your show last year.